 - ✓Records of IP addresses and timestamps

-Most reputable e-signature platforms provide all of this.
-The signed document plus the audit trail creates a strong evidentiary record.
+Most reputable e-signature platforms cover all of this by default.
+Signed document plus audit trail makes for a strong evidentiary record.

 The exceptions you should know about